SupaxInc/data-structure-and-algorithms/README.md

     - 2D array helps keep track of what index the previous temp number was
     - Monotonic decreasing stack is uses to maintain elements in a decreasing order from the top to bottom
-        - In this specific problem, we use it to find the next greatest element of a previous temperature
+        - In this specific problem, we use it to find the next greatest element of multiple previous temperatures

 ## 853 - Car Fleets